OWWL-Library-System/eg-docs/docs/policy-best-practices/owwl-policy/bills-payments.md

 ### Lost Materials Processing Fee bills

 If a library charges processing fees in addition to lost materials bills, then the library should roll the fee into the item price or use the system-generated Lost Materials Processing Fee bill.
 No libraries should create manual bills, after the fact.
-Contact PLS to configure the system-generated processing fee bill.
+Contact OWWL to configure the system-generated processing fee bill.
 (01/2014)

 ### Overdue fines